Only-Up-Offical/tir/README.md

 `tir` is a simple command-line project manager designed to assist in creating and managing projects.
 It provides basic commands for managing projects.

 You can use it in any directory by adding the `tir` folder to your system variables.
-It's preferable to add the `tir` folder to 'C:\Program Files (x86)' and then include it in your system variables.

 ## Attention, Please!